ronkok/Hurmet/docs/en/manual.md

 Hurmet calculations are much easier to read and check than spreadsheet calculations.
 Hurmet does not hide the active expressions and intermediate values of a calculation.
 They’re all open for review in the displayed document.

-You are welcome to use the [Hurmet.io] web page under terms of the [MIT License].
+You are welcome to use the [Hurmet.app] web page under terms of the [MIT License].
 The source code is available in Hurmet’s GitHub <a href="https://github.com/ronkok/Hurmet" target="_blank">repository</a>.

 Hurmet is in active development.
 You are free to use it, but be aware that there may be bugs and that I have plans for [more features].
 As I add those features, it’s possible that some of the existing features may break.

-[Hurmet.io]: ../../index.html
+[Hurmet.app]: ../../index.html
 [MIT License]: https://opensource.org/licenses/MIT/
 [more features]: #coming-attractions